Home automation

-Home automation or domotics is building automation for a home, called a smart home or smart house.
+Home automation or domotics is building automation for a home.
 A home automation system will monitor and/or control home attributes such as lighting, climate, entertainment systems, and appliances.
 It may also include home security such as access control and alarm systems.

-When connected with the Internet, home devices are an important constituent of the Internet of Things ("IoT").
+The phrase smart home refers to home automation devices that have internet access.
+Home automation, a broader category, includes any device that can be monitored or controlled via wireless radio signals, not just those having internet access.
+When connected with the Internet, home sensors and activation devices are an important constituent of the Internet of Things ("IoT").

 A home automation system typically connects controlled devices to a central smart home hub (sometimes called a "gateway").
 The user interface for control of the system uses either wall-mounted terminals, tablet or desktop computers, a mobile phone application, or a Web interface that may also be accessible off-site through the Internet.